-- At the planning stage: When selecting what attributes to include in a data set and to make use of when analysing that data , either through the use of EvalC3 or other methods such as QCA or using Decision Tree algorithms.
+- Before a cross-case analysis: When selecting what attributes to include in a data set and to make use of when analysing that data, either through the use of EvalC3 or other methods such as QCA or using Decision Tree algorithms.
 Ideally the selection of which attributes to investigate in terms of their possible relationship to which outcomes, would be informed by some prior notion or theory of what might be happening, rather than random choice.
 The development of those views is likely to be enhanced by familiarity with the details of the cases that are making up the data set.

-- After the cross-case analysis: When good prediction rules have been found and modal (i.e. representative) cases have been identified.
-Once modal cases have been selected (see Selecting Cases) they can be put to use in various ways:
+- After a cross-case analysis: When good prediction rules have been found and modal (i.e. representative) cases have been identified (see Selecting Cases).
+Once modal cases have been selected they can be put to use in various ways:

-- As illustrative examples of the results predicted by the model (True Positives), and or incorrect results (False Positives) .
-Here within-case inspection is an important to verify if the attributes of the case in the data set are a correct description of the actual modal case i.e. a measurement validity check
+- As illustrative examples of the results predicted by the model (True Positives), and or incorrect results (False Positives).
+At the same time, within-case inspection can be used to verify if the attributes of the case in the data set are a correct description of the actual modal case i.e. do a measurement validity check

-- As sources of complementary information which could disprove causal explanations that are developed.These could include confounders, i.e.a background factor that is a cause of both the attributes in a model and the associated outcome
+- As sources of contradictory information, not available within the data set, which could disprove causal explanations that are developed.These could include confounders, i.e.a background factor that is a cause of both the attributes in a model and the associated outcome

 Steps to take to identify and test likely causal mechanisms